 In all our PE lessons we want to make sure children are physically active and that they are challenged to improve both their own performance and their performance as part of a team.
 We also want the children to improve their physical, social, emotional and thinking skills.
 These skills are embedded in the heart of our planning.
 Through the use of ICT in our lessons we will enable children to evaluate themselves and the performances of their peers.
 We will of course be continually striving to improve teachers own assessments in order to fully meet the needs of all abilities in each class.

 Increased government funding of school sport (Sport's Premium Grant) has allowed us to train our staff to an even higher level, ensuring that your children receive the best Physical Education possible.

 At St. Luke’s we are always striving to improve our participation in competitions, both within school and against other local schools, and this will be a priority to build on the fantastic progress the children make in their PE lessons.

 What else do we provide at St. Luke’s

-Wake Up Shake Up!
-Each morning your children are welcome to come and join the staff and children at ‘Breakfast Club’ where a very nutritious breakfast is provided for free, followed by an invitation to get fit and stay healthy by joining in with fun dance and exercise routines to lively music.
+Wake Up, Shake Up!
+Each morning your children are welcome to come and join the staff and children at ‘Breakfast Club’ where a nutritious breakfast is provided, followed by an invitation to get fit and stay healthy by joining in with fun dance and exercise routines to lively music.

-Active Schools is a weekly club run by specialist coaches who provide the children with taster sessions in a range of sports and activities.
+Manchester City in the Community run a weekly club which is run by a specialist coach.
+The club aims to provide the children with sessions in a range of sports and activities.
 Hopefully the children will then continue to pursue these sports in their own time.